Page Contents

-Real estate attorney Leo B. Siegel discusses the eviction process for tenants that refuse to move.
-The tenants could be a sister living in an inherited house, or anyone related or unrelated who lives in the inherited house from parent and refuses to move out.
-This can be an emotional and complicated matter and even more so when the trust instructs the family home be sold.
+Real estate attorney Leo B. Siegel discusses the eviction process for tenants who refuse to move.
+The tenants could be a sister living in an inherited house, or anyone related or unrelated who lives in the inherited house and refuses to move out.
+This can be an emotional and complicated matter, and even more so when the trust instructs the family home to be sold.

-Leo B. Siegel is a real estate attorney with 34 years of experience handling landlord/tenant issues, evictions, including the type involved in the case study where the successor trustee named in a living trust had to go through the eviction process with a sister living in an inherited house.
-He also handles co-ownership disputes, contract disputes, fraud, title issues, easements, and boundary disputes.
-Leo may be contacted at (831) 768-9110 or https://www.legalsiegel.org.
+Leo B. Siegel is a real estate attorney with 34 years of experience handling landlord/tenant issues and evictions, including the type involved in this case study, where the successor trustee named in a living trust had to go through the eviction process with a sister living in an inherited house.
+Mr. Siegel also handles co-ownership disputes, contract disputes, fraud, title issues, easements, and boundary disputes.
+Leo may be contacted at (831) 768-9110 or at the Stone Siegel Law Firm.

 The trust appointed his son as the successor trustee.
 At the time his father died, his sister lived in the family home.

 The siblings are adults.
-One sibling inherits real estate and the sister who lives in the home does not.
-The sister that lives in the home did not pay a fair rent, or any rent, and refused to leave after their father died.
+One sibling inherits real estate, and the sister who lives in the home does not.
+The sister who lives in the home did not pay a fair rent, or any rent, and refused to leave after their father died.

-The terms of the living trust stated after the parents die, the trustee sells the home and split the proceeds.
+The terms of the living trust state that after the parents die, the trustee sells the home and splits the proceeds.

 Selling the house occupied by a sibling who lived rent-free in the home and refused to leave presented challenges.
 As one might imagine, it did not take long before the sibling living in the home became the bad guy.

 Estate lawyers were unnecessary.
 The owner of the home had his estate plan in place.
-A legal document directed the family home gets sold after the father died.
+A legal document directed that the family home be sold after the father died.

 What is the purpose of a trust?

 There are many types of trusts.
-Trusts get created to ensure the wishes of the person who creates the trust get fulfilled.
-We cannot predict the future or events or circumstances that may occur after we die.
+Trusts get created to ensure the wishes of the person who creates the trust are fulfilled.
+We cannot predict the future, events, or circumstances that may occur after we die.

-As a licensed real estate professional it is my best practice to recommend a probate or trust client hire an attorney to manage an eviction versus attempting a do it yourself eviction notice!
-We can get a printable notice to vacate form from the Internet however there is more to the legal process than filling out a form.
-We must know the laws and court procedures as well as where to access a tenant notice to vacate form.
+As a licensed real estate professional, it is my best practice to recommend that a probate or trust client hire an attorney to manage an eviction, rather than attempting a do-it-yourself eviction notice!
+We can get a printable notice to vacate form from the Internet; however, there is more to the legal process than filling out a form.
+We must know the laws and court procedures, as well as where to access a tenant notice to vacate form.

 The successor trustee contacted a law firm and consulted with a California eviction attorney.

-- An attorney prepared the eviction notice form and the sister living in the property got served with legal documents that give notice she needed to move.
+- An attorney prepared the eviction notice form, and the sister living in the property got served with legal documents that gave notice she needed to move.

-- The legal process in California gave the relative living in the house 60 days to move.
+- The legal process in California gave the sister living in the home 60 days to move.

 - 60 days after the sister got served the notices, the sister still refused to leave.